arpitbbhayani/articles/blogs/fsm.md

-Finite State Machines is a mathematical model of computations to model sequential logic.
-FSM consists of a finite number of states, transition function, inputs alphabets, start state and end state(s).
-In the field of computer science, the FSMs are used in designing Compilers, Linguistics, Step workflows, Game Design, Protocols Procedures (like TCP/IP), Event-driven programming, Conversational AI and many more.
+Finite State Machine is a mathematical model of computation that models a sequential logic.
+FSM consists of a finite number of states, transition functions, input alphabets, a start state and end state(s).
+In the field of computer science, the FSMs are used in designing Compilers, Linguistics Processing, Step workflows, Game Design, Protocols Procedures (like TCP/IP), Event-driven programming, Conversational AI and many more.

-A Finite State Machine that simulates a Traffic Signal is designed below. `Green` is the start/initial state, which upon receiving a trigger moves to `Yellow` state, which upon receiving a trigger, transitions to `Red` state.
-The `Red` state circles back to `Green` and the loop continues.
-The machine does not have any end state because we do not want our traffic signal to stop functioning.
+To understand what a finite machine is, we take a look at Traffic Signal.
+Finite State Machine for a Traffic Signal is designed and rendered below. `Green` is the start/initial state, which upon receiving a trigger moves to `Yellow`, which, in turn, upon receiving a trigger, transitions to `Red`.
+The `Red` then circles back to `Green` and the loop continues.

 ![traffic signal fsm](https://user-images.githubusercontent.com/4745789/79678813-d572ff00-821c-11ea-8437-b4a3b7fd1a60.png)